 Order of severity, listed from most severe to least severe.
+These settings will be applied to all the events that the NPort 6000 sends to the remote log server.

 0 Emergency

 1 Alert

-2 Critical
+Critical

 3 Error

 4 Warning

 5 Notice

 6 Informational

 7 Debug